Origin and Fact About Indian Rugs & Carpets

 6. What are the most famous types of Indian Carpets?

-There are many types of Indian carpets and rugs in India, and they are classified based on several criteria.
+There are many Indian carpets and rugs in India, which are classified based on several criteria.
 Some of the most famous types of Indian carpets are wool carpets, bamboo, cotton, jute, coir, and grass carpets.
-They truly make for attractive Indian floor coverings.
-Another form of famous carpet is the Mughal-style carpet, which is one of the oldest ones.
+They genuinely make for attractive Indian floor coverings.
+Another form of famous carpet is the Mughal-style carpet, which is one of the oldest.
 These Persian rugs and carpets evolved and replaced the previous Persian styles.
 The Mughal style of carpet became prominent in India due to the influence of Jahangir (reigned 1605-1627).

-Antique Indian rugs are another attraction and are not exactly similar to Persian carpets.
-Also, antique Indian carpets are quite expensive.
+Antique Indian rugs are another attraction and are not precisely similar to Persian carpets.
+Also, antique Indian carpets are pretty expensive.
 Almost all known antique Indian rugs are housed in museums; they date from the 16th to 17th centuries and can be divided into design types with differing degrees of attribution to central or eastern Persia.
-The regions where they were manufactured cannot be identified with precision due to their artistic consistency.
+The regions where they were manufactured cannot be precisely identified due to their artistic consistency.

-Another special Indian carpet type is the floral rugs or floral carpets.
-Such carpets are covered with patterns of flowering plants, which are often of many different species, arranged in a grid that varies in shape throughout the body.
+Another particular Indian carpet type is the floral rugs or floral carpets.
+Such carpets are covered with patterns of flowering plants, often of many different species, arranged in a grid that varies in shape throughout the body.

-Indian carpets are a combination of deep, intricate designs, patterns, and colors.
+Indian carpets combine deep, intricate designs, patterns, and colors.
 They are one of the best carpets to ornament the floor of your traditional home.
-If you wish to get some of the best Indian carpets and rugs, you can also shop for them online.
+If you wish to get some of the best Indian carpets and rugs, you can shop for them online.

 FAQs